ellemayo/MagicBand/lib/RFIDControl/README.md

 | RST       | GPIO22    | Reset (configurable) |
 | 3.3V      | 3.3V      | Power (DO NOT USE 5V!) |

+**Other Components in Your System:**
+- LED Strip: GPIO13
+- DFPlayer TX: GPIO16 (ESP32 RX)
+- DFPlayer RX: GPIO17 (ESP32 TX)
+- No servo used

 **IMPORTANT**: The RC522 is a 3.3V device.
 Do not connect it to 5V or it will be damaged!

 ### Pin Configuration